ephraim-k/Shop_Database/README.md

 ### 3.2 Inserting Values

 These are some demo values.
-Full data will be updated in future commits

 ```sql
     insert into Cart values('crt1011');